SethBoyd/SimpleTags/README.md

 1. Go to Account Lightning Page
 2. Add tagComponent to the Page
-3. Create a Tag
+3. Create some Tags using the Tags Tab
 4. Visit an account search for the Tag you added
 5. Select the tag
-6. Expand to other objects follow this video (insert video link here)
+6. Expand to other objects using the video below from 7 minutes in:

 <a href="https://web.microsoftstream.com/video/41b0fcca-337e-4eb4-aaf1-525764d6453d">Configuration Video</a>